Administration order

 Fixed rate

-A fixed rate is an interest rate that doesn’t change for a set period of time.
+An interest rate that does not change for a set amount of time.

 Forthwith judgment

-A type of County Court judgment where the full amount of the debt is requested immediately or by a certain date.
+A type of County Court judgment.
+It is a decision from the courts where they ask for the full amount of your debt straight away, or by a certain date.

 Fuel Poverty